-This is obviously based on preferences, and there’s tons of shredders out there that play with a higher action, but low actions seems to be the ‘standard’ for shredders.
+This is obviously based on preferences, and there are tons of shredders out there that play with a higher action, but low actions seems to be the ‘standard’ for shredders.

 Another thing you’ll have to look at is the gauge of string you’re using.
 People tend to believe that thinner strings can achieve a lower action, but the opposite is actually true.
 Thinner strings have more slack, which means they move more when plucked.
 This can cause more buzzing.
 Getting thicker (and therefore tighter) strings, they’ll move less, and you can bring them a little closer to the fretboard without the notes going dead.

 |Action||Low E||High E||Low E||High E|

 Acoustic guitars tend to have higher action than electrics.
 This is intentional, as it benefits the sound of the instrument.
 I mentioned that fret buzz on electric guitars won’t always be audible when amplified, which obviously is irrelevant for unplugged acoustics.

 Martin Guitars set up their guitars with relatively high action and thicker strings (.12 gauge), while Taylors tend to come with thinner strings (.11/.10) and lower action.